A linen suit is iconic for stylish summer wear.

 Remove the Tie

-Since you are aiming for a business casual look, you need to remove your tie or risk looking overdressed.
+Since you are aiming for a business casual look, you can remove your tie to avoid looking overdressed.

 Avoiding a pocket square is also fine; keeping your outfit simple and unadorned is essential.